EmuMan/overwatch-emupatch/README.md

 - Now gains 15 more shields per ability landed with the maximum shields increased from 150 to 200 and the shield decay rate increased from 3 per second to 4 per second
 - Rocket Punch can now knock a Bastion out of Sentry mode with reduced knockback and no wall collision damage

+### Echo

+- An Echo killed while using Duplicate is no longer able to transform back and instead suffers a true death

 ### Mei

 - Cryo-Freeze now instantly kills anyone Mei directly falls on while using it